Articles on: Signals and Automation

 }

-Edit the code with your own details.
+Edit both sets of code code with your own details.
+(More details on the Increase signal here)

 insert your API key and secret